 TI-RTOS includes drivers for the following peripherals.
-These drivers are in the <tirtos_install>/packages/ti/drivers directory.
+These drivers are in the <tirtos install>/packages/ti/drivers directory.
 TI-RTOS examples show how to use these drivers.

 - EMAC.
 Ethernet driver used by the networking stack (NDK) and not intended to be called directly. - SDSPI.
 SD driver used by FatFs and not intended to be interfaced directly. - I2C.
 API set intended to be used directly by the application or middleware. - GPIO.
-API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports (and therefore the LEDs). - UART.
+API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports (and therefore the LEDs). - SPI.
+API set intended to be used directly by the application or middleware to communicate with the Serial Peripheral Interface (SPI) bus.
+SPI is sometimes called SSI (Synchronous Serial Interface). - UART.
 API set intended to be used directly by the application to communicate with the UART. - USBMSCHFatFs.
 USB MSC Host under FatFs (for flash drives).
 This driver is used by FatFS and is not intended to be called directly. - Other USB functionality.
 See the USB examples for reference modules that provide support for the Human Interface Device (HID) class (mouse and keyboard) and Communications Device Class (CDC).
 This code is provided as part of the examples, not as a separate driver. - Watchdog.
-API set intended to be used directly by the application or middleware to manage the watchdog timer.
+API set intended to be used directly by the application or middleware to manage the Watchdog timer. - WiFi.
+Driver used by a Wi-Fi device's host driver to exchange commands, data, and events between the host MCU and the wireless network processor.
+Not intended to be interfaced directly.